JustinSGray/Hyperloop/README.md

 ## Please Read The Docs

+From anywhere inside your local hyperloo repo, enter:

     plugin docs hyperloop

 The docs give a lot of background on the model, and explain the thinking that went into its structure.
 They also give some usage examples.
-If you plan to make any of your own contributions to this code base, you should read the docs first!
+If you plan to make any of your own contributions to this code base, you should read the plugin and [developer docs](http://openmdao.org/docs/dev-guide/index.html) first!

 ### Quickstart
-If you just can't want to get started, then here you go:
+If you just can't want to get started, the simulation can be run straight out of the box with:

     cd src/hyperloop
     python hyperloop_sim.py